-LatestPollResults.com has presented an unbiased probability analysis of the Electoral College for Presidential elections since the Bush/Gore contest in 2000.
-By analyzing the latest poll in each race, our poll-based analysis determines probabilities for each party's candidate.
+LatestPollResults.com has presented an unbiased probability analysis of the Electoral College for each Presidential elections beginning with the Bush/Gore contest in 2000.
+By analyzing the latest poll in each race, our poll-based analysis determines the race probabilities for each party's candidate.
 Using the race probabilities, we calculate the overall probability of winning by evaluating every possible outcome.
 In 2010, we extended our poll-based analysis to analyze the Senate races and compute the odds for each party to control the Senate.
 In 2016, we added our market-based analysis for the Presidential and Senate races, utilizing the pricing of futures contracts traded at the PredictIt.org marketplace.
-For 2018, we're adding our analyst-based analysis for the Senate and the House by analyzing the historical accuracy of the experts who provide qualitative ratings for every seat in both the Senate and House.
+In 2018, we added our analyst-based analysis for the Senate and the House by analyzing the historical accuracy of the experts who provide qualitative ratings for every seat in the Senate and the House.

 Our model has been consistent through the years.
-For the Presidential election, we determine the probability for the Democrat and Republican candidate in each state, the District of Columbia, the two Maine districts and the three Nebraska districts which also have Electoral Votes.
+For the Presidential election, we determine the probability for the Democrat and the Republican candidate in each state, the District of Columbia, the two Maine districts and the three Nebraska districts which all have Electoral Votes.
 Each of these 56 different ways for a Presidential candidate to be awarded Electoral Votes, has an Electoral Vote value and a corresponding probability of occurrence.
 For the Senate, we determine the probability for each party's candidate in each of the Senate races, and for the House in each of the 435 House races.
-From these probabilities, we calculate the exact probability of winning for each party's candidate in all 435 House seats.
+From these probabilities, we calculate the exact probability of winning for each party evaluating all possible outcomes.

 In 2016, we began tracking and analyzing an alternate set of probabilities for the Presidential and Senate races.
 PredictIt.org has emerged as the leading prediction marketplace for real-money politically-based contracts.

 Each contract trades in cent intervals between 1 cent and 99 cents and has a specific expiration date.
 Traders can buy or sell at the market price, any time until the contract expires.
 At expiration, the value of the contract will be settled at $1.00 if the event occurs and $0.00 if it doesn't.
 If the transaction is profitable, PredictIt deducts a 10% commission from your winnings.
 From the contract pricing, we derive the implied market-based probability for each candidate.
-For example, assume that a trader purchases a contract for the Democrat to win in Florida and pays 60 cents for the contract.
-If the Democrat loses Florida, the value of the contract will be $0.00 and the trader will have lost 60 cents.
-If the Democrat wins Florida, the contract will settle at $1.00 and the trader will win 40 cents per contract, less 4 cents for the 10% commission.
+For example, assume that a trader purchases a contract for the Democrat to win in Georgia and pays 60 cents for the contract.
+If the Democrat loses Georgia, the value of the contract will be $0.00 and the trader will have lost 60 cents.
+If the Democrat wins Georgia, the contract will settle at $1.00 and the trader will win 40 cents per contract, less 4 cents for the 10% commission.
 The net winnings will be 36 cents.
 The implied market-based probability of risking 60 cents to win 36 cents is 62.5%.

 Based on the bid/ask prices for futures contracts trading on the PredictIt.org marketplace, we calculate the implied probability for the Democratic or Republican candidate in each state/seat race.
 Since trading occurs 24/7, these market-based probabilities offer a live snapshot of each race.
 Note, there is a contract for who will win the Presidency, which party will win control of the Senate, and which party will win control of the House.
-Several websites report the market odds for these contracts.
+Several websites report the market odds for this contract.
 However, we compute the overall probability of winning from every possible outcome using the underlying individual state/seat race probabilities.

 In 2016, the market-based model for both the President and Senate strongly pointed to a Clinton victory and a Democratic Senate.
 Entering election day, the market-based odds indicated Clinton's odds of winning were 87.6% while the odds that the Democrats would control the Senate were 65.8%.
 These market-based projections conflicted with our poll-based projections and proved to be inaccurate.
 Our poll-based and market-based projections both pointed to a Republican-controlled Senate in 2018 and in 2020, to a Biden victory and a Democrat-controlled Senate. and in